DSpace-Labs/DSpace-Docker-Images/documentation/forkBuild.md

 ![screenshot](auto3.png)

+#### Push a new branch named "Test-Build" to your repo

 #### Go to Build Details
 Note the status of the builds that are running.
+You should see a build for branch "Test-Build".

 ![screenshot](auto4.png)